arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Arkansas

-An Arkansas traffic ticket, otherwise known as a Uniform Traffic Ticket and Complaint, is a notice issued by a law enforcement officer to a motorist or road user for Arkansas traffic infractions and violations of the state’s motor vehicle code, statutes, and ordinance.
-It is a representation of the officer’s observations of the alleged incident.
-The officer may complete the ticket before being issued to the offender.
+An Arkansas traffic ticket, otherwise known as a Uniform Traffic Ticket and Complaint, is a notice issued by a law enforcement officer to a motorist or road user for Arkansas traffic infractions and violations of the state's motor vehicle code, statutes, and ordinances.
+It is a representation of the officer's observations of the alleged incident.
+The officer may complete the ticket before it is issued to the offender.
 The ticket may indicate the date, time, and location where the ticket was issued.
-The ticket may contain the offender's full name, address, and other relevant bio-data.
-The offender’s driver’s license information may also be listed on the ticket, along with the description of the vehicle involved in the violation.
-The officer may list the offense (including section and statute number) the offender is being accused of and indicate if a court appearance is required with the date, time, and location for the appearance.
+The ticket may contain the offender's full name, address, and other relevant biographical data.
+The offender's driver's license information may also be listed on the ticket, along with the vehicle's description involved in the violation.
+The officer may list the offense (including section and statute number) the offender is being accused of and indicate if a court appearance is required, with the date, time, and location for the appearance.
 The offender may sign before receiving a copy of the ticket as an assurance of responding to the ticket or appearing in court.
 The officer may also sign and indicate his ID and agency on the ticket.

 Traffic violations in Arkansas can either be civil infractions or misdemeanors.
+And in certain extreme cases, such as felony overspeeding in Arkansas, an offense may be prosecuted under more severe criminal statutes.
 Civil infractions can result in fines and demerit points upon conviction.
-Misdemeanors come with fines and demerits upon conviction and the possibility of jail time.
-Fines, surcharges, and court fees tend to vary by violation and district court.
-If the fine amount is not noted on the ticket, contact the listed court for details or check on the court’s website and search the database by full name and driver’s license number or date of birth or case type.
-Under the Case event schedule of the results, an event notice indicating Plea & Arraignment means a court appearance is not required, while a notice for mandatory court necessitates a mandatory court appearance.
-A mandatory court appearance is required if the citation has 3 or more moving violations or 4 or more violations listed on it.
+Misdemeanors come with penalties and demerits upon conviction and the possibility of jail time.
+Fines, surcharges, and court fees vary by violation and district court.
+If the fine amount is not noted on the ticket, contact the listed court for details or check on the court's website and search the database by full name, driver's license number, date of birth, or case type.
+Under the Case event schedule of the results, an event notice indicating Plea & Arraignment means a court appearance is not required.
+In contrast, a notice for mandatory court necessitates a mandatory court appearance.
+A mandatory court appearance is required if the citation has three or more moving violations or four or more violations listed on it.

-Arkansas employs a points-based system to monitor driver’s records.
-If an offender is convicted of a traffic violation, points may accrue on the offender’s record based on the type of violation.
+Arkansas employs a points-based system to monitor drivers' records.
+If an offender is convicted of a traffic violation, points may accrue on the offender's record based on the type of violation.
 If a driver accumulates 10–13 points, the driver may receive a warning letter from the Arkansas Driver Services Division.
-Accumulating 14–17 points may result in a 3-month suspension, 18–23 points may result in a 6-month suspension, while 24+ points may result in a 12-month suspension.
+Accumulating 14–17 points may result in a 3-month suspension, and collecting 18–23 points may result in a 6-month suspension.
+In contrast, 24+ points may result in a 12-month suspension.
 Convictions for moving traffic violations may be reported to the Arkansas Driver Services and may show up on your driving record.

 Traffic violations are classified as either moving or non-moving violations.
-Non-moving offenses are violations of motor vehicle equipment or documentation and are committed as a result of damaged vehicle equipment or by a vehicle that is not in motion, i.e., stationary or parked.
+Non-moving offenses are violations of motor vehicle equipment or documentation.
+They are committed due to damaged vehicle equipment or by a vehicle that is not in motion, i.e., stationary or parked.
 Moving violations are committed by vehicles in motion.
-There are non-moving violations that can be committed by vehicles in motion, such as a failure to wear a seatbelt; however, these kinds of violations are not reported to the Arkansas Drivers Services Division and thus may not accrue on your driving record, nor lead to a license suspension.
+There are non-moving violations that can be committed by vehicles in motion, such as a failure to wear a seatbelt; however, these kinds of breaches are not reported to the Arkansas Driver's Services Division and thus may not accrue on your driving record, nor lead to a license suspension.

 What to Do When You Get a Traffic Ticket in Arkansas?

-Upon receiving a traffic citation in Arkansas, you are expected to respond to the ticket by the date indicated on the ticket.
-You can decide to either
+Upon receiving a traffic citation in Arkansas, you must respond to the ticket by the date indicated.
+You can decide to either:

 • Plead Guilty & pay the traffic ticket